It’s been a month since I got back to Ho Chi Minh City so it’s time for an update.

 After months of non-stop travel it’s been great to unpack and stay somewhere I love for a while.
 In the last month I didn’t leave the city and yet I still find new cafes and eateries here on a weekly basis.
 The solid heads-down work time and being with friends has been exactly what I needed.

 Seeing that I’m spending so much time in Vietnam I’ve started taking language lessons.
-It didn’t take long for me to realise that I have no discipline to attempt an online course, so I am taking private lessons at language centre.
+It didn’t take long for me to realise that I have no discipline to attempt an online course, so I am taking private lessons at a language centre.

 Probably not the easiest language to start as a first new language, but at least Vietnamese has an advantage over Chinese and Thai of using Latin script.
 The lessons started off well enough with only 29 letters in the alphabet to learn, but then tone characters (of which there five) can be added onto to the twelve vowels.
 It’s tricky, but I figure if I learn the numbers and the names of food I will be happy with that.